Backpacking to Kermsuh Lake, Uintas

 You’ll cross Stillwater Creek by walking over a very steady log.
 Shoutout to Waymark Gear Co. for making the best UL Packs!
 My pack weighed in at 25 lbs for 1 night.
-I’m about to shave off another 3 lbs…keep an eye on my Facebook page for my new piece of gear this week!
+Get 10% off your entire backpack order, use the code “GIRLONAHIKE” at checkout here!
 Charlie sports his Ruffwear Palisades Pack.

 After the log crossing, the fun begins.
 You’ll now begin to hike up a few switchbacks, and gain another 905 ft in elevation by the time you reach the lake.
 The hard uphill only lasts for about 3/4 of a mile though.
 Not too bad!